oracle/graal/docs/reference-manual/native-image/BuildOutput.md

 #### <a name="glossary-picked-up-ni-options"></a>Picked up `NATIVE_IMAGE_OPTIONS`
 Additional build options picked up via the `NATIVE_IMAGE_OPTIONS` environment variable.
-Similar to `JAVA_TOOL_OPTIONS`, the value of the environment variable is prepended to the options supplied to `native-image`.
+Similar to `JAVA_TOOL_OPTIONS`, the value of the environment variable is prefixed to the options supplied to `native-image`.
 Argument files are not allowed to be passed via `NATIVE_IMAGE_OPTIONS`.
 The `NATIVE_IMAGE_OPTIONS` environment variable is designed to be used by users, build environments, or tools to inject additional build options.